-- 3. If there was trash in the trashcan replace the liner. - 4.
+- 3. If trash was in the trashcan, replace the liner. - 4.
 Spot clean all entry windows and doors. - 5.
 Clean and sanitize counters, sinks, and mirrors. - 6.
 Resupply paper and soap dispensers. - 7.
-If there are restrooms inside the classroom, clean per the restroom cleaning procedures. - 8.
-Vacuum interior carpeted mats. - 9.
-Remove any gum from the floors with the gum remover. - 10.
-Vacuum carpet.
+If restrooms are inside the classroom, clean per the restroom cleaning procedures. - 8.
+Vacuum interior carpeted mats.